 If you have students ready to work on their sounds at the conversational level, you can set a challenge before the session begins.
 Make a set number of errors that your student can not go over.
 Then, during the speech session, you can monitor your student’s production with whatever conversational task you plan.
 If the student has speech errors over the challenge number, then they didn’t meet the challenge.

-I have set up that 4 challenge met can be turned in for a game day, bring a friend to speech, a bag of chips or whatever else the student and myself can come up with to earn.
+I have set up that a speech challenge met can be turned in for a game day, bring a friend to speech, a bag of chips or whatever else the student and myself can come up with to earn.